nodejs/diagnostics/documentation/hang/step1/using_trace_sigint.md

 # Using SigInt Traces for Call Stacks

-`--trace-sigint` CLI option will print a message and stack traces on SIGINT.
+`--trace-sigint` CLI option will print a message and stack traces on `SIGINT`.
 It can be convenient to find out what's the process doing when using shells launched the Node.js processes.

+The behavior of the process on `SIGINT` is not changed with `--trace-sigint`, i.e. if there is no `SIGINT` listener the process will exit after the prints.
+Also, the `--trace-sigint` option will not take effect if there are active `SIGINT` listeners.

 > Caveat:
 > `--trace-sigint` CLI option is available since Node.js v13.9.0.